Marcus Semien

 Marcus Andrew Semien (born September 17, 1990) is an American professional baseball shortstop and second baseman for the Texas Rangers of Major League Baseball (MLB).
-He previously played in MLB for the Chicago White Sox, Oakland Athletics and Toronto Blue Jays.
+He previously played in MLB for the Chicago White Sox, Oakland Athletics, and Toronto Blue Jays.
+Semien was a All-Star in 2021 with the Blue Jays, when he also won the Gold Glove Award and Silver Slugger Award.
+Semien signed a seven-year, $175 million contract with the Rangers following the 2021 season and won the World Series with the team in 2023.

-Amateur career
+Early life

-Semien grew up pitching and playing infield in El Cerrito Youth Baseball, across the bay from San Francisco, and was a member of the area's All-Star teams.
-He went on to attend St. Mary's College High School in Berkeley, California.
-At St. Mary's, he hit .471 as a junior, .371 as a senior, and was named all-league three times where he was drafted by the Chicago White Sox in the 34th round of the 2008 MLB draft.
+Marcus Andrew Semien was born on September 17, 1990 in San Francisco.
+He grew up pitching and playing infield in El Cerrito Youth Baseball, across the bay from San Francisco, and was a member of the area's All-Star teams.
+He attended St. Mary's College High School in Berkeley, California.
+At St. Mary's, he hit .471 as a junior, .371 as a senior, and was named all-league three times, where he was drafted by the Chicago White Sox in the 34th round of the 2008 MLB draft.

+College career

 Semien chose not to sign and instead enrolled at the University of California, Berkeley, where he played college baseball for the California Golden Bears.
 After struggling as a freshman, Semien improved as a sophomore, hitting .328.
 As a junior, Semien was the starting shortstop for the team, but hit .275, hurting his stock for the MLB Draft.

+During summers between college seasons (2009 and 2010), Semien played summer collegiate wood-bat baseball with the Alexandria Beetles of the Northwoods League.